-Of course liberalism has failed if ”success” is defined as authoritarian collectivism.
+Of course liberalism has failed if ”success” is understood as authoritarian collectivism.

-In terms of academic stringency, Why Liberalism Failed is sometimes too speculative; many claims and predictions lack sufficient empirical and theoretical support.
-Personally, I can live with that—I tend to be sympathetic to broad-stroke ideological writing.
+In terms of academic stringency, Why Liberalism Failed is sometimes too speculative.
+Many claims and predictions lack sufficient empirical and theoretical support.
+Personally, I can live with that; I tend to be sympathetic to broad-stroked ideological writing.
 But, the book is also normatively inadequate.
 After almost 200 pages of complaining, Deneen ends up vaguely suggesting something similar to the ideal of deliberative democracy, and not much else.
-After having read the concluding chapter I thought, ”is that it?”
+When I had read the concluding chapter I thought, ”is that it?”

 Yet, I liked the book.
 Liberals in particular should read it, as it shows how some of our most important political opponents think.
 Why Liberalism Failed furthers an understanding not of the ”failure of liberalism,” but of the rise of 21th century conservatism.
 Study it closely.
 You may have to face reincarnations of its central tenets in the years to come.

 Deneen, P. J. (2018).
 Why Liberalism Failed.
 Yale University Press.